joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/01/crosswords/wordle-review-1809.html

 **UK Releases More Files About Mandelson, Ex-Diplomat With Ties to Epstein**\
-`Peter Mandelson, who was fired over his links to Jeffrey Epstein, made the claim in a letter that was revealed in more than a thousand pages of documents released on Monday.`\
+`Peter Mandelson, who was fired over his links to Jeffrey Epstein, made the claim in a letter among more than a thousand pages of documents released on Monday.`\
 https://www.nytimes.com/2026/06/01/world/europe/mandelson-files-epstein-starmer-uk.html

 **How Lebanon’s Best Chance to Disarm Hezbollah Failed**\